julienbrunuk/HTML5SpaceInvaders/README.md

-HTML5SpaceInvaders (not working right now, breaking changes in progress)
+HTML5SpaceInvaders (not working new features in dev)
 ========

-### ES6
-ES6 is running in ES5 compatible browsers via ES6-shim.
-It used to be written in Typescript.

 ### Gameplay
 This game is a multi-player js game based on space invaders.
 There are 2 screens where players compete.